TechSavantis/polisparalela/site/content/thinks/meet-our-new-designer-liam-cornford.md

 ### In what way are we different?
 I think the biggest difference has been in having and taking more time than I’ve had before to work on my designs and focusing much more on the quality end result rather than a quick turnaround.

-### You came to Tomango from another design role, but have you always been a designer?
+### You came to Polis Paralela from another design role, but have you always been a designer?
 Not always, no. I worked for quite a long time in photography – advertising, commercial, product-based stuff.

 So for quite a while I did photography and design alongside one another.